node-red/node-red.github.io/docs/getting-started/second-flow.md

 Drag one onto the workspace from the palette.

 Double click the node - the Edit properties dialog will open up.
-Select Repeat - Interval. and set a sensible figure like
+Select Repeat - Interval, and set a sensible figure like

         every 5 minutes on every day.

-Hit OK to save those properties
+Hit OK to save those properties.

 #### 2. Add an HttpGet node

 You'll find that near the bottom of the palette under advanced.
-Double click to Edit properties and in the BaseURL box enter or paste :
+Double click to Edit properties, and in the BaseURL box enter or paste :

         http://www.nationalgrid.com/ngrealtime/realtime/systemdata.aspx

 Add a friendly name if you want to. (optional)

 Hit OK

 #### 3. Add a function node